 Fireworks are not permitted while students are attending school, on school premises, or at school-sponsored activities.
 Any student in violation of said policy will face immediate disciplinary actions.

 FOOD AND DRINK

 No glass bottles are allowed in the building at any time.
-Only water bottles are allowed at or near any computer station.
+Only water bottles are allowed in the library and library computer lab.
+No food or drink is allowed at or near any computer station.

 GAMBLING